michaelcoyote/michaelcoyote.github.io/_posts/2014-08-15-my-fathers-tools.md

 Let's look at an average Linux system log.
 In this case syslog on Debian.
 I'll used the most recently rotated out "syslog.1" file (I've manually cut out a number of lines since it's pretty big).

 I'm just going to run awk with the print command and  it will print every line in the file.
-Normally I'd use aa pager like less to get a sense of the data structure, but this is for purposes of demonstration.
+Normally I'd use a pager like less first to get a sense of the data structure, but this is for purposes of demonstration.

     michael@flaptop-deux ~/working/basic_commands $ awk '{ print }' /var/log/syslog.1